hsandt/pp-dash/README.md

 To play, either download a copy of the repository and run `index.html`, or go to the [itch.io page](https://hsandt.itch.io/pp-dash).

+The branch `ggj2015` keeps the source of the game as it was released for the game jam.

 ## Rules

 P.P.
 Dash is a rhythm game for 2 players controlling 2 kids playing Ring and run at the *Knock Hotel*.
 During a round, player A sets a rhythm by knocking on certain doors in a row, then player B must repeat the pattern by opening the same doors, a la *Simon Says*.